Cleaning Business Insurance

 Occupational personal accident insurance

-Occupational personal accident insurance is designed to support your income if you’re unable to work because of an injury you suffer due to your job.
+If you fall off a ladder while cleaning a window and badly injure your back or trip over your bucket while mopping a floor and break your wrist, occupational personal accident insurance can help to support your income if you’re unable to work.
 It either provides a lump sum or weekly payments, depending on the nature of your injury.

 -